Phoenix Trust Administration Lawyer

 Although trusts of different kinds can serve a wide variety of purposes, many people have used revocable living trusts as a way to keep property out of probate after they die.
 While it’s true that a properly created living trust can hold and transfer property so as to keep it out of probate after death, the responsibilities of trust administration can be complicated.

 If you need advice about the duties of a successor trustee under a revocable living trust, please contact me, Phoenix trust administration attorney Brian S. Starr.
-I deal personally and directly with all inquiries to Starr Law Firm, and I am always prepared to answer your questions and help you avoid headaches and possible liability.
+I deal personally and directly with all inquiries to Starr Law Firm, PLC, and I am always prepared to answer your questions and help you avoid headaches and possible liability.